Mobility shapes heat exposure inequalities in cities: Results

-To study how different age and income groups move across the urban temperature field, we adopt a network-based framework in which districts are represented as nodes and weighted directed edges represent the number of trips between them (e.g., Fig.~\ref{fig:1}b).
+To study how different age and income groups move across the urban temperature field, we build a network for each city and sociodemographic group, where districts are represented as nodes and weighted directed edges represent the number of trips between them (e.g., Fig.~\ref{fig:1}b).
 Each district is classified into a temperature decile based on its mean summer land surface temperature (July-August 2022 and 2023), providing a stable thermal ranking that preserves intra-urban contrasts while enabling consistent comparison of inequality patterns across cities (see Methods).
-Using these temperature deciles, we construct OD matrices per each group whose entries \(X_{ij}\) represent the aggregated number of trips from districts in temperature decile \(i\) to those in decile \(j\) (Fig.~\ref{fig:2}a-b).
+Using these temperature deciles, we construct origin--destination (OD) matrices whose entries \(X_{ij}\) represent the aggregated number of trips from districts in temperature decile \(i\) to those in decile \(j\) (Fig.~\ref{fig:2}a-b).
 From these matrices we derive a set of mobility-based metrics capturing complementary aspects of how groups interact with the urban temperature field within each city: heat exposure $E$, which quantifies the mean temperature decile of visited destinations; heat assortativity $\rho$, which measures the tendency for trips to connect districts with similar temperature levels; and heat directionality $R$, which characterizes systematic biases in movement toward either hotter or cooler districts.
 To quantify exposure inequality across population groups, we compute the heat exposure difference between low- and high-income groups ($\Delta E^{inc}$) and between young and elderly age groups ($\Delta E^{age}$).
 For further details and formal definitions, the reader can refer to the Methods section.